Haroonabdulrazaq/postspot/README.md

 ## Work Done :computer:
 - The user logs in to the app, only by typing the username and password, after sign up
-- Featured article with full-width image and title in the first row. which represents article with the biggest number of votes.
+- Featured article with full-width image and title in the first row. which represents an article with the biggest number of votes.
 - List of all categories in order of priority.
 Each category is displayed as a square with its name on the top and its most recent article's title in the bottom.
 - When the user clicks the category name they can see all articles in that category.
 - Each page use the same top menu and footer
-- When user opens Create new article
+- When the user opens Create a new article

 ## Getting Started